 Hapeville is a somewhat small city located in the state of Georgia.
 With a population of 6,650 people and two constituent neighborhoods, Hapeville is the 122nd largest community in Georgia.

-Hapeville is a blue-collar town, with 44.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hapeville is generally considered to be a blue-collar town.
+42.47% of the Hapeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hapeville is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Hapeville who work in office and administrative support (13.31%), sales jobs (10.85%), and management occupations (4.09%).
+There are especially a lot of people living in Hapeville who work in office and administrative support (13.27%), sales jobs (10.55%), and management occupations (6.83%).

-In terms of college education, Hapeville is nearly on par with the US average for all cities of 21.84%: 18.87% of adults 25 and older in Hapeville have a bachelor's degree or advanced degree.
+The percentage of adults in Hapeville who are college-educated is close to the national average for all communities of 21.84%: 19.34% of the adults in Hapeville have a bachelor's degree or advanced degree.

-The per capita income in Hapeville in 2010 was $20,279, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,116 for a family of four.
+The per capita income in Hapeville in 2010 was $23,540, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $94,160 for a family of four.
 However, Hapeville contains both very wealthy and poor people as well.
-Hapeville also has one of the higher rates of people living in poverty in the nation, with 30.09% of its population below the federal poverty line.

 Hapeville is an extremely ethnically-diverse city.
 The people who call Hapeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hapeville residents report their race to be White, followed by Black or African-American.
+The greatest number of Hapeville residents report their race to be Black or African-American, followed by White.
 Hapeville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.24% of the city’s residents.
-Important ancestries of people in Hapeville include English, Irish, Scottish, and French .
+People of Hispanic or Latino origin account for 24.20% of the city’s residents.
+Important ancestries of people in Hapeville include English, French , Irish, and Portuguese.

 The most common language spoken in Hapeville is English.
 Other important languages spoken here include Spanish and Vietnamese.